SirjanK/FacebookMessageAnalysis/README.md

     1. Group chats/1-1 chats: Accumulation of words for all messages for all users.
     2. Personal: Accumuluation of words sent by the user for all messages across all chats.

+3. Group Chat Growth: Plots the number of messages vs time for each member of the group chat.
+Shows how the growth is over time per member.

 ## Quick Dive
 ### Installation
 Install both matplotlib and wordcloud: